 IV.
-All Camps will promptly forward to their Division IV.
-All Camps will provide the state to their Division Headquarters on the LAST MEETING NIGHT in MARCH, Headquarters on the LAST mention Night in MARCH, Forms 27 and 28-Reports of Camp Secretaries and Camp Treasurers, with per capita tax for the quarter ending March 31st, 1922.
+All Camps will promptly forward to their Division Headquarters on the LAST MEETING NIGHT in MARCH.
+Forms 27 and 28-Reports of Camp Secretaries and Camp Treasurers, with per capita tax for the quarter ending arc 31st, 1922.
 Camp Commanders must see that this is complied

-Division Commanders will supply all Camps with blank Forms 27 and 28 for the quarter designated without delay.
+Division Commanders will supply all Camps with blank Forms 27 and 28 for the quarter designated without delay,